explosion/healthsea/README.md

 Use ```spacy project run install``` to install dependencies needed for the pipeline.

 ## ✨ Demo

+### Healthsea Demo
+A `demo` for exploring the results of Healthsea on real data can be found at [Hugging Face Spaces](https://huggingface.co/spaces/spacy/healthsea-demo).

+### Healthsea Pipeline
-A ```demo``` for Healthsea can be found at [Hugging Face Spaces](https://huggingface.co/spaces/edichief/healthsea-demo) and presents a streamlit app for exploring analyzed results of the pipeline with productive data and gives insights into the individual processing steps of Healthsea.
+A `demo` for exploring the Healthsea pipeline with its individual processing steps can be found at [Hugging Face Spaces](https://huggingface.co/spaces/spacy/healthsea-pipeline).